godaddy/asherah/docs/Internals.md

 Below are the primary public-facing interfaces of Asherah.

-**NOTE:** The interfaces below are from the Java implementation of the SDK.
+**NOTE:** The interfaces below are from the Java implementation of the SDK, which also serves as the reference implementation

 ### Primary SDK Interfaces